Hussseinkizz/Hussseinkizz/README.md

 <tr>
   <td valign="center">

-Internet-raised techie and generalist passionate about software engineering, design, startups, open source, and dev communities.
+Internet-raised techie and generalist passionate about software engineering, design, startups, open source, applied AI, AI safety and dev communities.
 Addicted to learning, exploring, breaking, and creating things. 🚀 100 At A time!

 <!--